burningciphers/fail2shutdown/README.md

 * the attacker does not know the full-disk encryption password
 * the full-disk encryption password is sufficiently long and complex

-However, even if you don't use full-disk encryption, `fail2shutdown` still slows down an attacker with physical access who's guessing your password.
+If you don't use full-disk encryption, `fail2shutdown` only slows down an attacker with physical access.

 ## Installing and Running